NickJAllen/java-helpers.nvim/README.md

 ### **1\.
 Interactive Creation**

 Run the command without any arguments.
-This opens an interactive selection list (using vim.ui.select) for you to choose one of the template, and then prompts you for the name.
+This opens an interactive selection list (using vim.ui.select) for you to choose one of the templates, and then prompts you for the name.

 :JavaHelpersNewFile

 ### **2\.
 Direct Creation (Using Arguments)**

-You can provide the template name directly to skip the interactive prompts.
+You can also provide the template name directly to skip the interactive prompt for template selection.

 | Syntax | Description |
 | :---- | :---- |